Ierlandfan/nl_transport_family_tracker/README.md

 - Checks if train is delayed
 - Sends notification to Mom with new ETA
 - Updates when Dad boards alternate route
+- Family can be notified that dinner will be served later

 ### 2. Kid School Commute
 **Scenario**: Track if teenager catches morning bus